one1zero1one/notion-search/README.md

-# Notion cli search
+# Notion Dot So Cli Search

-Using a token and workspace name, indexes all the titles
+Using a token and workspace name, indexes all the titles to allow easy fuzzy search and quick url open.

 ## Install